Academic administration: Administrative structures

 The structures for administration and management in higher education in the United Kingdom vary significantly between institutions.
 Any description of a general structure will therefore not apply to some or even many institutions, and therefore any general statement of structures may be misleading.
 Not all UK universities have the post of Registrar.

 The Director of Finance may report to the Registrar or directly to the Vice-Chancellor, whilst other senior posts may or may not report to the Registrar.
 This next tier of senior positions might include Directors of Human Resources, Estates, and Corporate Affairs.
 The Academic Registrar is often included in this next tier.
 Their role is mostly to accomplish student-facing administrative processes such as admissions, student records, complaints, and graduation.

 Professional associations

 The overarching body for all staff working in administration and management in the UK is the Association of University Administrators.

 United States

 Presidents and chancellors

-In the United States, a college or university is typically supervised by a president or chancellor who reports regularly to a board of trustees (made up of individuals from outside the institution) and who serves as chief executive officer.
-Most large colleges and universities now use an administrative structure with a tier of vice presidents, among whom the provost (or vice president for academic affairs, or academic dean) serves as the chief academic officer.
+In the United States, a college or university is typically supervised by a president or chancellor who reports regularly to a board of trustees (made up of individuals from outside the institution) and who acts as chief executive officer.
+Most large colleges and universities now use an administrative structure with a tier of vice presidents, among whom the provost (or vice president for academic affairs, or academic dean) as the chief academic officer.
+Although the demographic picture of university leadership is changing, the majority of academic administrators remain middle-aged white men.